phetsims/hookes-law/doc/model.md

 where:

-- subscript "eq" is a spring that is equivalent to the 2 springs in series
+- subscript "eq" denotes a spring that is equivalent to the 2 springs in series
 - subscript "1" pertains to the *left* spring in this sim
 - subscript "2" pertains to the *right* spring in this sim